 For example, unlike in computer vision, where different image sizes can be adjusted to a pre-specified size and fed into a neural network, a computer file can be of any size, from a few kilobytes up to many gigabytes.
 Also, different file formats have different file structures, and none of these structures has any obvious local correlations that could be used by neural network types such as convolutional neural networks.

 Despite these challenges, deep learning has been successfully applied to cybersecurity.
-Deep Instinct has demonstrated how a dedicated deep ;earning framework adapted specifically for cybersecurity can overcome the difficulties mentioned in the preceding section, and can train a deep learning model on raw files.
+Deep Instinct has demonstrated how a dedicated deep learning framework adapted specifically for cybersecurity can overcome the difficulties mentioned in the preceding section and can train a deep learning model on raw files.

 The training phase is performed in the laboratory, using hundreds of millions of malicious and legitimate files of different file formats.
 This training process takes only a single day or so using GPUs.
 After the training has converged, the resulting deep learning model is only a few tens of megabytes in size, and it can provide a prediction for any given file within a few milliseconds.
 And it achieves that speed on the average CPU.
 The GPU is used only in the training phase, not the prediction phase.
 Because of that, it can be deployed on any endpoint using only a negligible amount of resources, and provide full pre-execution prevention.